learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 Build the project by hitting `CMD + B` and inspect `API.swift`.
 Also notice that the compiler will now throw a few errors that we will fix in a second.

-In `API.swift`, you'll notice that `apollo-codegen` now generated an additional top-level struct called `PokemonDetails` that represents our newly defined fragment.
-Further, our two structs from before `TrainerQuery.Data.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` now received a new property of type `Fragments` that carries the information from our fragment.
+In `API.swift`, you'll see that `apollo-codegen` now generated an additional top-level struct called `PokemonDetails` that represents our newly defined fragment.
+Further, our two structs from before `TrainerQuery.Data.Trainer.OwnedPokemon` and `CreatePokemonMutation.Data.CreatePokemon` now received a new property of type `Fragments` that carries the information from our fragment.

-Great, we just made our data model a lot more flexibel.
-Let's go and make the required changes in our code and see how we can use the newly gained flexibility to update to instantly update the UI after a new Pokemon was added.
+Great, we just made our data model a lot more flexible!
+Let's now go and make the required changes in our code to see how we can use the newly gained flexibility in order to instantly update the UI after a new Pokemon was added to the Pokedex.

 First, let's fix the compiler errors: Open `PokemonCell.swift` and change the type of the `ownedPokemon` property to our new fragment based type: `PokemonDetails`.